Diary entries

 March 29 1894 (Julian calendar)

-Notes: The Glinka Museum has details of a ‘Music and Literary Evening’ on this date.
-The performance was not listed by Satina, but could be the first performance of Rachmaninoff's op.
+Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) has details of a ‘Music and Literary Evening’ on this date.
+The performance was not listed by Satina, however Keldysh (p.
+91) confirms that it was the first performance of Rachmaninoff's op.
 6.

 November 7 1895 (Julian calendar)